 Pharmacists should follow national recommendations for medicines to manage COVID-19 infection including use of appropriate medicines for fever such as paracetamol and NSAIDs.
 Pharmacists also have a role in countering misinformation and false claims about the effectiveness of some treatments for COVID-19 and they should not promote or recommend products of doubtful effectiveness.
 As well, pharmacists need to be aware of severe side effects of some products that are being promoted.

 Despite strong national efforts to enforce prescription only access to antimicrobial agents, antimicrobials are at times supplied without prescription.
-This still occurs in European Union countries and we expect this will be the case in AMC Network countries.
+This still occurs in European Union countries and we expect this will be the case in Georgia.
 The study conducted in Armenia concluded that around 85% of supply occurred without a prescription, although some supplies were based on slips of paper where a health care professional had written the name of the product to be purchased.
 This usage is likely to increase- particularly for the newer branded agents which are perceived as ‘better’ and ‘more powerful’.

 As COVID-19 is a viral infection, there is likely to have been increased use of antiviral agents.
 Available antiviral agents target four main groups of viruses, namely herpes, hepatitis, influenza viruses and human immunodeficiency viruses (HIV).
 Antiviral influenza medicines with marketing approval including oseltamivir, zanamivir and peramivir.
 Aciclovir is used to treat herpes infection while interferon-α and ribavirin are used to treat hepatitis infection.
 There are a range of antiviral agents used to manage HIV infection that are broadly grouped as nucleoside/nucleotide reverse transcriptase inhibitors (NRTIs), non-nucleoside reverse transcriptase inhibitors (NNRTIs) and protease inhibitors (PIs) of which lopinavir/ritonavir is an example, and integrase inhibitors.
 There is evidence of antibiotics being used to treat the symptoms of viral infections in the community setting including upper respiratory tract infections and influenza despite them not being effective for these conditions.

-However, the extent to which these and other antiviral and antimicrobial medicines including antibiotics have been used in practice during the COVID-19 pandemic in Eastern Europe and Central Asia is currently unknown.
+However, the extent to which these and other antiviral and antimicrobial medicines including antibiotics have been used in practice during the COVID-19 pandemic in Eastern Europe and Central Asia in general and Georgia in particular is currently unknown.

 The Antimicrobial Medicines Consumption (AMC) network was established in 2011 to monitor antimicrobial medicines consumption for countries and area which do not participate in ESAC-Net, the AMC surveillance network for EU countries in the WHO European Region.
 Currently, 17 non-EU countries and Kosovo as well as Switzerland participate in the network.
 This network offers the opportunity to study patterns of supply of antimicrobial agents that may be related to COVID-19 infection.